thecartercenter/nemo/README.md

 ## How Do I Contribute to ELMO?

 ELMO is 100% open-source.
 We would like you to be part of the ELMO community!
 We accept and encourage contributions from the public.

-### Reporting Bugs and Requesting Features

-Please use our Redmine instance at http://redmine.sassafras.coop/projects/elmo.
-Bugs/feature requests can be reported anonymously.
+You can start by filing an bug report or feature request using the 'Issues' feature on Github.
+Or contact [Tom Smyth](https://github.com/hooverlunch) for more info.

 ### ELMO Data Model